Vyral/base-template/_posts/2020-03-23-whats-going-on-with-mortgage-rates.md

 {% include pullquote.html %}

-**An artificial rate hike allows lenders to curb the volume of refinances** (if a sizable chunk of existing mortgages get paid off through refinance, lenders would be seeing less in profits).&nbsp;
+**An artificial rate hike allows lenders to curb the volume of refinances** (if a sizable chunk of existing mortgages was paid off through refinance, lenders would see less in profits).&nbsp;

-**There’s a lot of uncertainty, but we’re likely looking at low or negative growth in our economy over the next six months,** whichsupports the theory that, without any underlying inflation, mortgage rates should remain stable and low.&nbsp;
+**There’s a lot of uncertainty, but we’re likely looking at low or negative growth in our economy over the next six months,** which supports the theory that, without any underlying inflation, mortgage rates should remain stable and low.&nbsp;

 If you missed the wave of low rates, you’re more than likely to have a second chance.
 When everything settles down, and once the banks have a chance to process their loans, we’ll probably see another dip in the rates.&nbsp;